NY Rollover Accident Raises Awareness of Rollover Accident Statistics

 Even with new, sophisticated safety features in vehicles, the best way to prevent injury or death in the case of a vehicle accident is by using a proper safety restraint.
 The NHTSA reports that you are 25 times more likely to die if you are ejected from your vehicle because you did not use your seat belt.
 In addition, in one study, the NHTSA found eighty percent of the people who died in single-vehicle rollovers were not using a seat belt, and 64 percent were ejected from the vehicle.

-The Binghamton car accident attorneys at the law offices of Scott C. Gottlieb, Injury Law Attorney encourage all drivers to wear their seatbelts and to drive defensively on New York roadways.
+The Binghamton car accident attorneys at Scott C. Gottlieb, Injury Law Attorney, encourage all drivers to wear their seatbelts and to drive defensively on New York roadways.
 Driving is a privilege, and New York’s safety laws were put in place to keep all occupants safe while traveling our roadways.
 Please drive safely and follow all of New York’s driving laws.

 Contact Our Binghamton Injury Law Attorneys Today